Apply to the Pardee RAND Graduate School

 - Your work history, including your title, organization, dates of employment, principal responsibilities and reason for leaving for all full-time and relevant part-time jobs you have held.

-- Any publications, reports, presentations, honors and awards, professional affiliations, and languages and other skills.
+- Any publications, reports, presentations, honors and awards, professional affiliations, languages, and other skills.

 International applicants are exempted from the TOEFL requirement if they hold a bachelor's or higher degree from a university located in the United States or in another country in which English is the spoken language and the medium of instruction, or if they have completed at least two years of full-time study at an English-language instruction institution.